-Currently, there are 113 Double Dawgs programs in 14 schools and colleges.
+Currently, there are more than 250 Double Dawgs programs in 15 schools and colleges.
 A current list of available programs may be found on the

 - Can anyone participate in the Double Dawgs program?

 All current undergraduate students are eligible to apply for a Double Dawgs program.
-Each program has a pathway advisor who can provide you
+Each program has a program advisor who can provide you

 with more information.
-Just visit the Programs page and choose the program that interests you.
+Just visit the Double Dawgs Programs page and choose the program that interests you.

 - Are Double Dawgs programs always in the same major, for example Accounting BBA/Accounting MACC?